 Briefly summarize your current (or most recent) job, including the nature of work, major responsibilities, and where relevant, employees under your supervision, size of budget, clients/products and results achieved.

 In addition to keeping the language simple, there are a few other points you need to get across.

-Tell them the level you are working at: this is often indicated by budgets and employees, but if your industry uses some other measure, share it.
-The point of an MBA, for employers, is to access a large body of vetted candidates.
-Here, INSEAD is seeing how VETTED you are already by your employer.
+Show the level you are working at: typically, this is indicated by budgets and employees, but if your industry uses a different measure, share that.
+The point of looking for MBA hires is accessing a large body of vetted candidates.
+In this instance, it's flipped – INSEAD is seeing how vetted *you* are by your employer.

-And of course, don’t forget the results part.
-While you don’t have to go into long-winded stories here, just give them a bit of context around the resume highlights that are already in STAR format.
-Bring a bit of life to those, but of course don't copy and paste.
+Results: very important!
+While you don’t have to go into long-winded stories here, give a bit of context around your resume highlights that are already in STAR format.
+Bring a bit of life into them, don’t copy and paste.
 Results are best when quantitative and speak to motivations of making money, saving money, and saving time.

-For many, that involves a certain amount of modeling: what would have happened had you not done that "IT" thing you did?
-Would it have jeopardized your organization's ability to make money?
+For those who don't directly work on the revenue base, do some modeling: had you not done that “IT” thing, would it have jeopardized your organization's ability to scale?
 Think creatively about how to demonstrate how you added value.

 Tips - INSEAD Job Essay 1

 Free advice from the world's top MBA consultants

 This topic has expert replies

 - Thanked: 2 times